ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 Analgesic treatment requires regular review including reduction or discontinuation of a drug for example when the underlying cause of the pain has resolved.
 ***

-Which statement comparing morphine and tramadol is not true?
+Which statement comparing morphine and tramadol is **NOT** true?

 [( )] Both exhibit typical opioid adverse effects such as nausea, dizziness and dry mouth.
 [( )] Both can be combined with paracetamol for better pain relief.
 [(X)] Both can be given according to regular schedule and when needed (PRN) up to every hour.
 [( )] Compared with morphine tramadol may act through more pharmacodynamic mechanisms.
 ***
-The dosing schedule for tramadol does not include the option for additional doses (PRN) in addition to the regular doses.
+The dosing schedule for tramadol does **NOT** include the option for additional doses (PRN) in addition to the regular doses.
 ***

 ## Oral morphine is the first line

-Which is not a consideration in favour of using oral syrup morphine?
+Which is **NOT** a consideration in favour of using oral syrup morphine?

 [( )] Lower risk of excessive drowsiness compared to injectable morphine [( )] More flexibility in dose titration compared to tablet dosing